VOTING AT NAMI

-For consideration at the 2017 NAMI Annual Convention, proposed amendments to NAMI Bylaws and proposed resolutions must be sent to the NAMI office at the above address by return-receipt mail and received by NAMI no later than April 2, 2017.
+NAMI membership may also propose amendments and proposed resolutions to NAMI Bylaws.
+Proposals must be sent to the NAMI office at the above address by return-receipt mail and received by NAMI 90 days prior to the NAMI Annual Meeting.
 Proposed amendments to the NAMI Bylaws must be submitted in amendment form.
 For guidance on making submissions, please contact us at email@example.com.